Nový Bor: Etymology

-The town's original German name Heyde was derived from local vegetation and means "heather".
-The Czech name Nový Bor was also derived from local vegetation and literally means "new pine forest".
+The town's original German name Heyde was derived from local vegetation and means 'heather'.
+The Czech name Nový Bor was also derived from local vegetation and literally means 'new pine forest'.

 Geography

 Nový Bor is located about 7 km north of Česká Lípa and 34 km west of Liberec.
 It lies mostly in the Ralsko Uplands, but in the north the municipal territory also extends into the Lusatian Mountains and Central Bohemian Uplands.
 The highest point is the hill Pramenný vrch at 605 m above sea level.
+The Šporka Stream flows through the town.
+The southern part of Nový Bor's territory is rich in fishponds.